gnina/gnina/README.md

 To install on (CentOS 7):

-The program will not build in a computer with a gpu with computer capability < 3.5 unless you setup force a different architecture.
+The program will not build in a computer with a gpu with computer capability < 3.5 unless you force a different architecture.
+The program will compile but will not run in that computer due to the GPU architecture difference.

-_Add EPEL repository_
+_Add the EPEL repository_
 ```
 sudo yum  install epel-release
 ```